-n 2007 the Deutsche Kinemathek – Museum für Film und Fernsehen has launched a new journal: Recherche Film und Fernsehen (RFF) is published twice a year and ensures the continuity of FilmGeschichte, the Kinemathek’s previous journal published from 1991 onwards.
+Between 2007 and 2010 the Deutsche Kinemathek – Museum für Film und Fernsehen pushlished Recherche Film und Fernsehen (RFF) twice a year.
+The journal ensured the continuity of FilmGeschichte, the Kinemathek’s previous journal published from 1991 onwards.

-The topics in Recherche Film und Fernsehen reflect the Deutsche Kinemathek’s key fields: the media history of film and of television.
-Edited by Ralph Eue and Elke Kupschinsky, the journal also examines current events, productions and trends.
-RFF explores the interface of contemporary history, film and television history, and hence what occurs between the conflicting priorities of aesthetics and technology.
-Each issue not only has its own theme, but also includes a number of regular columns, such as “Blick von außen” (View from the Outside) and “Fundstücke” (Finds).
-Festival reports, book and DVD reviews are available under “Nachbetrachtet” (Re-Viewed).
+The topics in Recherche Film und Fernsehen reflected the Deutsche Kinemathek’s key fields: the media history of film and of television.
+The journal also examined current events, productions and trends.
+RFF explored the interface of contemporary history, film and television history, and hence what occurs between the conflicting priorities of aesthetics and technology.
+Each issue not only had its own theme, but also included a number of regular columns, such as “Blick von außen” (View from the Outside) and “Fundstücke” (Finds).
+Festival reports, book and DVD reviews were available under “Nachbetrachtet” (Re-Viewed).

 The first issue with the focus “Nachspiel DDR” (Aftermath of the GDR) was published in early May 2007 by the Berlin publishing house Bertz + Fischer.
 The second issue with the focus "Medien: Kompetenz – Konsum – Vermittlung" followed in October 2007.

 Published in April 2008, the third issue of RFF focusses on “The Year 1968”.
 In personal recollections and analyzing reports, the events of that year are reflected with regard to their impact on film and television history.
 Alongside an interview with Georg Stefan Troller, the issue includes articles by Helma Sanders-Brahms, Helke Sander, Peter Whitehead, Ulrich Gregor, Nicholas John Cull, and others.